How does EFT work to produce remarkable results from just saying a few words and tapping on meridian points?

 When the flow of energy is disrupted in people, some parts of the body experience a shortage of energy and others too much.
 There is an imbalance.

-The physical EFT tapping with the tips of the fingers on acupuncture points on the face and body where the energy is stuck to help clears this ZZZZT.
-This is how EFT works by helping to balance and open the way for the energy traveling through these channels to flows freely throughout the body.
+The physical EFT tapping with the tips of the fingers targets the acupuncture points on the face and body where the energy is stuck to help clears this ZZZZT.
+The tapping is a piece of how EFT works to help balance and open the way for the energy traveling through these channels to flows freely throughout the body.

 Please note: the strong mind-body connection between illness, emotions and stress is acknowledged by Dr. Gabor Mate in this interview.